 Time for a bonus lesson and a bonus analysis in this blog post!

 2 Proportions test to compare Security Red-Shirts to Non-Security Red-Shirts

 The bonus lesson is that it is vital to include the genuinely pertinent variables in the analysis.
 Perhaps the color of the shirt is not the critical variable but rather the crewmember’s work area.
 Crewmembers in Security, Engineering, and Operations all wear red shirts.
 Maybe only security guards have a higher death rate?

 We can test this theory using the 2 Proportions test.
 We’ll compare the fatality rates of red-shirts in security to red-shirts who are not in security.

 The summary data are below.
 In the table, the events represent the counts of deaths, while the trials are the number of personnel.

 The p-value of 0.000 signifies that the difference between the two proportions is statistically significant.
 Security has a mortality rate of 20% while the other red-shirts are only at 4%.

 Security officers have the highest mortality rate on the ship, closely followed by the gold-shirts.
 Red-shirts that are not in security have a fatality rate similar to the blue-shirts.

-As it turns out, it’s not the color of the shirt that has an effect; it’s the duty area.
+As it turns out, it’s not the color of the shirt that affects fatality rates; it’s the duty area.
 That makes more sense.

 Risk by Work Area Summary